 Whistler has a network of hiking trails which are perfect for snowshoeing in the winter, although they are not maintained and signage may be minimal.
 Recommendations include the Sea to Sky Trail, Cheakamus Trails and the new Train Wreck Trail.
 Pop by the Whistler Visitor Centre for maps and current conditions.

 Whistler Valley Hiking Maps

 Dog-Friendly Snowshoe Trails

-Dogs are not allowed in Lost Lake Park, but there are dog-friendly trails at Ski Callaghan so you can take your best friend along.
-Dogs are also allowed on Whistler’s hiking trails.
+Dogs are not allowed in Lost Lake Park, but there are dog-friendly trails at Whistler Olympic Park and Callaghan Country so you can take your best friend along.
+Dogs are also allowed on many of Whistler’s hiking trails.